Here are a few questions which we are often asked in relation to NHS Continuing Healthcare Funding.

 Is there a time limit on claims for retrospective funding?

-There are new Department of Health deadlines for retrospective claims and newly denied claims.
+The Department of Health set deadlines for retrospective claims and newly denied claims.
 These are dealt with in detail in our Deadlines page..

-If your medical professionals believe that I do not have a viable case for funding, what other options do I have to ease the financial burden?
+If you believe that I do not have a viable case for funding, what other options do I have to ease the financial burden?

-The first thing we will outline is what you should do if there is a significant change in your medical conditions.
+The first thing we will outline is what you should do if there is a significant change in the individuals medical conditions.
 This could lead to a future successful claim.
-We can also inform you of any help that is available through the state benefits system along with any other sort of care which may be available.

-I have never been informed about NHS Continuing Healthcare, funding availability and my rights to access this service.
+I have never been informed about NHS Continuing Healthcare, funding availability and my rights to be assessed for this.
 Should I have been informed and who was responsible for doing so?

 In the first instance, if the Local Authority (LA) believes someone requires community care services as defined in section 47 of the National Health Service and Community Care Act 1990 they must arrange an assessment.
 As a result of this assessment if they believe that some of the individual’s healthcare needs can only be legally catered for under the National Health Service Act 2006 a further assessment should be arranged in conjunction with the responsible Primary Care Trust (PCT) now known as Clinical Commissioning Groups (CCG’s) to assess their extent.